Breastfeeding at Work

-Other work place issues to consider might include the following:
+Other work place issues to consider might include:

 Will you be able to take breast-pumping breaks close to your baby's feeding schedule?
 Or must pumping wait for scheduled worksite breaks and lunch periods?

-Is there a place where you may go to pump or express your breast milk privately?
-Fair labor standards require provision for a clean area to express your breast milk privately.
-Bathrooms, although private, are not an appropriate space.
+Is there a place where you may go to pump or express your breastmilk in private?
+Fair labor standards require that your employer provide you with a clean area to express your breastmilk in private.
+Bathrooms are private, but they are not an appropriate space.

 Reviewed Date: 08-16-2015